-On re-entering the City, runners pass the River Dee along the Groves and Castle Drive before a triumphant finish at the racecourse!
+On the way back into the City, runners pass the River Dee before a triumphant finish on Castle Drive!

-The route is largely flat with some short hills or gradual climbs which are predominantly in the second half of the course - see elevation.
+The route is largely flat with some short hills or gradual climbs which are predominantly in the second half of the course.
 70% of runners achieved a personal best marathon time.

 First Aid at the start, along the course and at the finish will be provided by St John Ambulance.